Harvard evolutionary biologist Daniel Lieberman on the past, present, and future of speed

 LIEBERMAN:There must be.
 If you look at the curve of mile time against year, that curve is definitely slowing down, but it hasn’t flattened out.
 It will at some point; the question is where.

 A good example of this principle is horse racing.
 Horses have evidently hit their speed limit and are not getting any faster.
-Since 1940, Kentucky Derby times have essentially remained unchanged for a number of reasons, including the ability to deliver more oxygen to their muscles.
+Since 1940, Kentucky Derby times have essentially remained unchanged for a number of reasons.

 So, yes, there must be a limit for humans at some point.
 It is true, every once in a while there is a big leap, but those leaps are going to get smaller and more incremental.
 Nobody’s beaten El Guerrouj’s record in almost 20 years, so that’s saying a lot.